-April 2014 marks the 150th anniversary of Union General William Tecumseh Sherman's 1864 march into Georgia.
-Georgia Public Broadcasting and the Atlanta History Center are commemorating this extraordinary event with the original series, “37 Weeks: Sherman on the March.”
+April 2014 marked the 150th anniversary of Union General William Tecumseh Sherman's 1864 march into Georgia.
+Georgia Public Broadcasting and the Atlanta History Center commemorated this extraordinary event with the original series, “37 Weeks: Sherman on the March.”
 The series brings Sherman’s devastating 37-week journey across Georgia to life and highlights key turning points in the history-making trek.

 In April of 1864, the American Civil War was raging on, and more than half a million soldiers were dead.
 President Abraham Lincoln was facing a tough election as his political opponents were calling for a negotiated peace with the Confederacy.
 Lincoln, however, was determined to restore the Union at any cost, and Georgia paid the price.
 Without Gen. Sherman's march to the sea, the Civil War may have ended very differently and the Union dissolved.